indieisaconcept/fixturl/README.md

 ### Combinations

-Should you wish to generation multiple combinations for a url this is possible by specifying an array for either params for query.
+Should you wish to generate multiple combinations for a url this is possible by specifying an array for either params for query.

 ```javascript
 fixturl('/some/path/:id', {